What is an Enrichment Walk?

 Safety Considerations for an Enrichment Outing

 Situational awareness and safety should be top of mind, both for yourself and your dog.
 If you’re visiting a less traveled location, walk with a buddy, let someone know where you’re going, and consider carrying Spray Shield and/or personal protection like pepper spray.
 Keep a close eye on your dog to make sure they don’t ingest or step on anything dangerous.
 Keep your dog on a long line anytime you are in a new location or if their recall isn’t 100% reliable.
 In other words, it's a good idea to keep your dog on a long line at all times, unless you're in a fully enclosed, secured area!
-If you're not sure what a long line is, read this post, and if you're not sure what type of long line is right for you, read this.
+If you're not sure what a long line is, you can learn about long lines and why you need one, and if you're not sure what type of long line is right for you, we have put together a helpful guide to choosing the right long line.

 It should go without saying, but please, follow all local dog rules and leash laws, be respectful, and always pick up after your dog.
 Please remember that many shy, reactive, or fearful dogs and their guardians utilize these locations because they’re less busy than public trails and sidewalks.
 Be respectful, make space, and DO NOT allow your dog to approach unknown dogs.